ThaDuyx/ScaileAI/README.md

 ## Tools
 ### Data
-- The training data consisted of a large bank of chord progression MIDI files made by the company _'Unison'_.
+- The training data consisted of a large bank of chord progression MIDI files made by the company _'Unison'_ which is listed in the project.

 ### Software
 - Visual Studio Code